HSB3119-0337/REPORT--GROUP-9/README.md

-  name: The name of the player.
+  **-**name: The name of the player.

-  year_start: The starting year of the player's career or the year they began playing in the dataset.
+  **-**year_start: The starting year of the player's career or the year they began playing in the dataset.

-  year_end: The ending year of the player's career or the year they stopped playing in the dataset.
+  **-**year_end: The ending year of the player's career or the year they stopped playing in the dataset.

-  position: The positions that players typically occupy, with percentages indicating the proportion of players in each position:
+  **-**position: The positions that players typically occupy, with percentages indicating the proportion of players in each position:

-  height: The height of players, categorized into ranges (e.g., 6-7, 6-8) with the percentage indicating how many players fall into each range.
+  **-**height: The height of players, categorized into ranges (e.g., 6-7, 6-8) with the percentage indicating how many players fall into each range.

-  weight: The weight of players, possibly indicating distribution across different weight ranges.
+  **-**eight: The weight of players, possibly indicating distribution across different weight ranges.

-  birth_date: The birth dates of players, with a histogram showing how many players were born in specific years.
+  **-**birth_date: The birth dates of players, with a histogram showing how many players were born in specific years.

-  college: Indicates the colleges that players attended, with a percentage showing the proportion of players from a specific college (e.g.,
+  **-**college: Indicates the colleges that players attended, with a percentage showing the proportion of players from a specific college (e.g.,
     University of Kentucky: 7%).

-HEIGHT ISSUES
+**HEIGHT ISSUES**

    In the dataset, the height information is provided in the format 'feet-inches', where a height of 70 inches would be represented as '6-
    10', meaning 6 feet 10 inches.
 Since this format can complicate calculations, I have written the following code to convert these values